 Among the most recent developments in this regard, we have:

-• Have been recognised as Qualified Trust Service Providers by the Spanish Government.
+- Have been recognized as Qualified Trust Service Providers by the Spanish Government.

-• The authorisation of the Dominican Telecommunications Institute (Indotel) for the remote accreditation of subscribers for the issuance of Qualified Digital Certificates.
+- The authorization of the Dominican Telecommunications Institute (Indotel) for the remote accreditation of subscribers for the issuance of Qualified Digital Certificates.

 This is just a sample of our tireless work to build a more digital environment that will ultimately result in benefits for citizens, businesses and public entities.